mtln/easypaste/README.md

 ## Supported Operating Systems

 * **macOS**: Full support if additional system privileges are granted.
-* **Windows**: Full support with 2 second paste delay for reliability
+* **Windows**: Full support with 800ms paste delay for reliability

 ## Limitations

-- **Windows delay**: There is a 2 second delay when pasting on Windows.
+- **Windows delay**: There is a 800ms delay when pasting on Windows.
 Without this delay, pasting doesn't seem to work reliably.
 In manual paste mode (`--no-paste`), there is no delay.

 ## Disclaimer